 The Pyongyang Marathon is formally known in the Democratic People’s Republic of Korea (DPRK or North Korea) as the Mangyongdae Prize International Marathon.
 It is held every year on the Sunday before the President Kim Il Sung’s birthday (April 15th).
 It is ranked at present by the IAAF as a Bronze Label Road Race.

-It begins and ends at the Kim Il Sung Stadium in Pyongyang.
+The Marathon begins and ends at the Kim Il Sung Stadium in Pyongyang.
 The race was opened to amateur runners and tourists in 2014 and will welcome any participants for future tours.
-There are three different distances available to runners: the 10km race, half marathon and full marathon.
+There are four different distances available to runners: the 5km marathon, mini marathon, half marathon and full marathon.

 Asides from comfortable running clothing, entrants are also required to bring a tracksuit (jacket and trousers) for attendance of the opening and closing ceremonies.
 The size and number of any logos on clothing is regulated according to IAAF regulations, however the Pyongyang Marathon is notable for an extra rule – no American or Japanese flags are allowed on any items of clothing.